tirthajyoti-ghosh/college-metrics-backend/README.md

 # College metrics API

 Welcome to the API!
+This application is for college metrics dashboard frontend.
+It is built using Express.js and MongoDB with Mongoose.
 Below you can find all the routes for this API along with descriptions.

 Checkout the API here: <https://college-metrics-backend.vercel.app/>